ChrisMuster/BattleshipTexas/README.md

 # BattleshipTexas
-Battleship game written in JavaScript, HTML and CSS
+My old version of the Battleship game written in JavaScript, HTML and CSS